Süreyya Aylin Antmen

-Süreyya Aylin Antmen (born 1981 in Istanbul, Turkey) is a contemporary Turkish poet, essayist, writer and editor.
+Süreyya Aylin Antmen (born 1981) is a contemporary Turkish poet, essayist, writer and editor.

 Biography

 Süreyya Aylin Antmen was born in 1981 in Istanbul.
 She is a Turkish writer and poet.
 She wrote her first poem when she was 13 years old.
-She studied Sociology and Philosophy in Anadolu University.
 She has published poetry and prose.
 Antmen’s first published poem appeared in Patika Poetry Review in 2004.
 Her poems and articles were published in several literary journals like Şiir Ülkesi, Damar, Öteki-siz, NO Edebiyat, Varlık, Cumhuriyet Kitap, Papirüs Güncel, Yeni E and Özgür Edebiyat.
-In 2008 her work Sonsuzluğa Kiracı was found “remarkable” at the Yaşar Nabi Nayır Youth Awards.
+In 2008, her work Sonsuzluğa Kiracı was found “remarkable” at the Yaşar Nabi Nayır Youth Awards.
 Her poems have been translated into English, Zaza, Urdu, Kurdish and French.
+Currently, she is a student in the department of Sociology at Istanbul University.